whitneyburton/portfolios/students/alon_waisman/20150814-alon_waisman-m1.markdown

 * Difficult to create fixture data for all these tests
 * Difficult to verify it

+#### Scores

-1. Functional Expectations
+##### 1. Functional Expectations

-...Score: 4
+* Score: 4
-...Spec harness passes
+* Spec harness passes

+4: Application fulfills all base expectations and two extensions
+3: Application fulfills all base expectations as tested by the spec harness
+2: Application has some missing functionality but no crashes
+1: Application crashes during normal usage

-2. Test-Driven Development
+##### 2. Test-Driven Development

-...Score: 2
+* Score: 2
-...71 runs, 96 assertions, no failures
+* 71 runs, 96 assertions, no failures
-...Spec harness passes in 1.79 seconds, nice!
+* Spec harness passes in 1.79 seconds, nice!
-...Tests are often vague
+* Tests are often vague
-...Low unit test coverage on some files.
+* Low unit test coverage on some files.

+4: Application is broken into components which are well tested in both isolation and integration using appropriate data
+3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
+2: Application makes some use of tests, but the coverage is insufficient
+1: Application does not demonstrate strong use of TDD

-3. Encapsulation / Breaking Logic into Components ...Score: 3
+##### 3. Encapsulation / Breaking Logic into Components

+* Score: 3
-...The repo doesn't need to know where the data comes from.
+* The repo doesn't need to know where the data comes from.
   By knowing, it cannot handle input from other sources.
-...Inheriting useful methods from Repository
+* Inheriting useful methods from Repository

+4: Application is expertly divided into logical components each with a clear, single responsibility
+3: Application effectively breaks logical components apart but breaks the principle of SRP
+2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear
+1: Application logic shows poor decomposition with too much logic mashed together

-4. Fundamental Ruby & Style
+##### 4. Fundamental Ruby & Style

-...Score: 3
+* Score: 3
-...Watch whitespace
+* Watch whitespace

+4: Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
+3: Application shows strong effort towards organization, content, and refactoring
+2: Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring
+1: Application generates syntax error or crashes during execution

-5. Enumerable & Collections
+##### 5. Enumerable & Collections

-...Score: 3.5
+* Score: 3.5
-...Enjoyed the lookup tables
+* Enjoyed the lookup tables
-...Some ability to use other enumerable methods #each
+* Some ability to use other enumerable methods `#each`

+4: Application consistently makes use of the best-choice Enumerable methods
+3: Application demonstrates comfortable use of appropriate Enumerable methods
+2: Application demonstrates functional knowledge of Enumerable but only uses the most basic techniques
+1: Application demonstrates deficiencies with Enumerable and struggles with collections

-6. Code Sanitation
+##### 6. Code Sanitation

-...Score: 4
-...The output from rake sanitation:all shows…
+The output from rake sanitation:all shows…

+4: Zero complaints

 Feedback from Matt:
 * popsicle - Alon, was able to deal with his real life problems in a way that didn’t affect his work.
 He learns fast, and is very patient